isabella232/data-workbench.en-1/help/home/c-get-started/c-im-layers/c-ustd-img-layers.md

 * **[!UICONTROL Terrain image layer]:** This type of layer displays terrain imagery of the Earth, over which geographical data can be displayed.
 The globe visualization in is an example of a terrain image layer.
 See [Working with Terrain Image Layers](../../../home/c-get-started/c-im-layers/c-ter-img-layers/c-ter-img-layers.md#concept-f4b3a20969354ca38955e3fd5beb0f4f).

-* **[!CONTROLNL Element point layer]:** This type of layer displays one point on the globe for each element of a dimension.
+* **[!UICONTROL Element point layer]:** This type of layer displays one point on the globe for each element of a dimension.
 See [Working with Element Point Layers](../../../home/c-get-started/c-im-layers/c-elmt-pt-layers/c-elmt-pt-layers.md#concept-7c93c54552844a20bd6014ae8446b3fd).

 * **[!UICONTROL Vector layer]:** This type of layer displays vector data (line art) on the globe.
 See [Working with Vector Layers](../../../home/c-get-started/c-im-layers/c-vctr-layers/c-vctr-layers.md#concept-a9b9cb7fc33b4aa5ae1646fab202dcc9).